peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 : Any electronic device that is primarily used by an individual.
 This includes smartphones, tablets, laptops, personal computers, smart watches, and other wearable technologies.
 Personal Devices are owned and managed by End-Users as individuals, rather than by Organizations.

 Wallet Provider:
-: An Organizational Entity responsible for the develoment, publication, and management of a Wallet Solution.
+: An Organizational Entity responsible for the development, publication, and management of a Wallet Solution.

 Wallet Instance:
 : Instance of a Wallet Solution belonging to and controlled by a person, be this natural or legal.
 It enables the request, storage, presentation, and management of Digital Credentials.
 It can be installed (instantiated) in a Personal Device or in a Remote Service.

 Wallet Solution:
 : The Wallet Solution is a product offered by a Wallet Provider to enable End-Users to securely manage and use their Digital Credentials.
-It is delivered by the Wallet Provider in the form of mobile app or cloud service or other forms of software applicaiton.
+It is delivered by the Wallet Provider in the form of mobile app or cloud service or another form of software application.
 It may also utilize services and web services for the exchange of data between its Wallet Provider and the Wallet Instances.

 Authentic Source:
-: A protected Resource Server, not necessarly an OAuth 2.0 Resource Server, utilized by the Credential Issuer to retrieve the data necessary for issuing a Credential related to a subject.
+: A protected Resource Server, not necessarily an OAuth 2.0 Resource Server, utilized by the Credential Issuer to retrieve the data necessary for issuing a Credential related to a subject.

 Credential Verifier:
 : Entity that requests and verifies Digital Credentials presented by a Holder.

 Credential Verifier Instance:
-: A software application that allows an individual to request to an Holder and receive from that Holder a Digital Credentials in a proximity flow, therefore  verify the received Digital Credential.
+: A software application that allows an individual to request to an Holder and receive from that Holder a Digital Credential, sometimes in a proximity flow, and then verify the received Digital Credential.

 ## Trust Models and Trust Frameworks